-Back in the 1980s, voices within the international public health community were asking to learn more about the role of Health Promotion in the Nordic welfare societies.
-This resulted in the third global Health Promotion conference in 1991 in Sundsvall, Sweden, focusing on creating supportive environments for health.The Sundsvall conference was planned and implemented by the Nordic countries under the leadership of the Ministries of Health.
+Back in the 1980s, voices within the international public health community were asking to learn more about the role of health promotion in the Nordic welfare societies.
+This resulted in The 3rd Global Health Promotion Conference 1991 in Sundsvall, Sweden, focusing on creating supportive environments for health.
+This conference was planned and implemented by the Nordic countries under the leadership of the Ministries of Health.
 As an outcome of these collaborative processes, two Nordic World Health Organization (WHO) collaborating centres were created in collaboration with WHO Geneva.
-These centers were key actors in the evolving Nordic network of research in health promotion.
+These centres were key actors in the support of the Nordic research conferences in health promotion.

 In the further evolvement of the collaboration in Nordic health promotion research there have been three phases of development.
 During the first phase, 1996–2007, the five first conferences were initiated and implemented by departments of public health in the Nordic countries.
-The World Health Organization (WHO) collaborative centres of Health Promotion in Bergen University.
+The World Health Organization (WHO) collaborative centres of Health promotion in Bergen University.
 A group working with creating supportive environments for Health at Karolinska Institute, Department of Social Medicine, Stockholm, played key roles in initiating and supporting the Nordic health promotion research conferences.

 During the second phase, 2007–2014, the Nordic Health Promotion Research Network (NHPRN) was established in 2007 at the Nordic School of Public Health NHV in Gothenburg.
 NHV supported the network until 2014.
-It was then decided that NHPRN would take over the responsibilityfor the forthcoming Conferences, The third phase started when NHV closed down in 2015 and networking activities were transferred to the European Office of WHO in Copenhagen.
+It was then decided that NHPRN would take over the responsibilityfor the forthcoming Conferences, The third phase started when NHV closed down in 2014 and networking activities were transferred to the European Office of WHO in Copenhagen.

 Ringsberg, Karin C. The Nordic Health Promotion Research Network (NHPRN).
-Scandinavian Journal of Public Health.
-2015 Supplement 16, Vol. 43, p51-56.
-6p.
-DOI: 10.1177/1403494814568596.
+Scand J Public Health.
+2015 Aug;43(Suppl 16):51-56. https://doi.org/10.1177/1403494814568596

 Haglund, Bo J.A.; Fosse, Elisabeth.
 Nordiska konferenser i hälsofrämjande forskning.
 Rapport från den 7th Nordic Health Promotion Conference (NHPRC), Vestfold University College 17-19 June, 2013.
-Socialmedicinsk tidskrift 2013; 90: 630-5 see smt 2013; 90: 630-5
+Smt Socialmedicinsk tidskrift 2013; 90(4): 630-5

-Editorials in supplements from the latest conferences
+Editorials in supplements from the latest Conferences

-Ringsberg, K. C.; Borup, I. K The role of health promotion in the transition of the Nordic welfare states.
-Scand J Public Health March 2011 39: 4–5, doi:10.1177/1403494810395841
+Ringsberg, KC, Borup, IK.
+The role of health promotion in the transition of the Nordic welfare states.
+Scand J Public Health 2011 Mar;39(6): 4–5, https://doi:10.1177/1403494810395841